readytotest/playwright-allure-report/README.md

 The repository grew in size due to large files (`.webm` and `.png`) being tracked by Git, _even after deletion_.
 This led to the repository growing to 1GB.
 I created [The Repo Clean-O-Matic (YAML)](https://github.com/readytotest/playwright-allure-report/blob/main/.github/workflows/repo-clean-o-matic.yml) that runs the **BFG Repo-Cleaner** to **rewrite Git history** and remove these files from all commits, except the latest production commit.
 This process can be run manually via GitHub Actions and runs automatically every Sunday at 12:00 UTC.

+## Race Conditions on Concurrent PRs

+If multiple pull requests are open and their workflows try to push the Allure report to the `live-reports` branch, you might hit a race condition.

+Each workflow checks out the repo at whatever the latest commit was **when that job started**.
+If another job finishes and pushes changes before the current job does, then the current job is now pushing based on an outdated state.
+Git rejects it, and you'll see something like:

+`! [remote rejected] live-reports -> live-reports (cannot lock ref 'refs/heads/live-reports': is locked`

+In my case it's multiple Dependabot PRs all being opened at the same time that cause this, and it's not a big deal for me.
+I just merge whichever one passed clean, and the others sort themselves out by automatically rebasing and rerunning.
+That error just means the branch has moved on since that job started.
+I'm not looking into a fix because it doesn't disrupt anything for me.
+Worst case, I hit 'rerun job' and it's fine.
+If you're using this setup in a busier repo or with a team making a bunch of PRs at once, you're probably gonna have to figure out a solution.

 ## Issue with History Links

 Allure's history links use relative paths (like `#testresult/abcd123`).
 If you're hosting the report in a subdirectory (like `https://yourusername.github.io/playwright-allure-report/`), those links break and take you to the root of your main site instead of the test result.